Lauren Dascalo Strips Off Her Shirt To Expose Her Insane Curves In Red Thong Lingerie

-Lauren Dascalo didn’t hide her epic curves for her most recent Instagram share on Wednesday.
-The model went steamy in the upload, but her adoring fans didn’t seem to mind.
+Lauren Dascalo didn't hide her epic curves for her most recent Instagram share on Wednesday.
+The model looked steamy in the upload, but her adoring fans didn't seem to mind.

 In the revealing snaps, Lauren stripped off her shirt to expose her insane curves in a red thong lingerie set.
-The blond beauty wore a yellow, long-sleeved top that was lifted off of her body to show off a red bra with thin straps that flaunted her toned arms and shoulders, as well as her muscular back.
+The blond beauty wore a long-sleeved yellow top that she lifted off of her body to show off a red bra with thin straps, allowing her to flaunt her toned arms and shoulders, as well as her muscular back.

 She added a pair of matching thong panties that were cut high over her curvy hips and hugged her petite waist while accentuating her round booty and long, lean legs in the process.
 She accessorized the style with a pair of black boots.

-In the first photo, Lauren is seen lifting her shirt over her head as she walked down the street.
+In the first photo, Lauren lifted her shirt over her head as she walked down the street.
 One of her legs was placed in front of the other with her back arched.
-In the second shot, the shirt was completely off of her body and held in one hand.
+In the second shot, the shirt was completely off of her body as she held in one hand.
 Her other arm rested at her side.

-In the background of the shots, some buildings could be seen, as well as sunlight beaming down from above.
+In the background of the shots, some buildings could be seen, as was the sunlight beaming down from above.
 In the caption, Lauren told her fans that it was getting hot.

-Her long, blond hair was styled in loose curls.
-The voluminous strands spilled down her back and brushed lightly over her shoulders.

 "Been hot since you arose," one follower stated.